Jones leads TD drive in Giants’ 25-23 win over Bengals

-CINCINNATI (AP) — Daniel Jones completed a difficult week with an encouraging performance Thursday night, leading the New York Giants to a touchdown during a 25-23 victory over the Cincinnati Bengals in Zac Taylor’s first home game as head coach.
+CINCINNATI (AP) — Daniel Jones completed a difficult week with an upbeat performance that will shush the doubters for a while.

+Jones completed a pair of long passes and led the New York Giants to a touchdown during a 25-23 victory over the Bengals on Thursday night in Zac Taylor’s first home game as Cincinnati’s head coach.

+“I think it’s time to start asking some questions of the people that didn’t like him,” coach Pat Shurmur said.

 In a GQ article published Tuesday , Browns quarterback Baker Mayfield said he was stunned that the Giants drafted the quarterback from Duke in the first round.
 Mayfield tried to tamp down the comment and texted Jones to explain his remarks.